awsdocs/amazon-athena-user-guide/doc_source/security-athena-lake-formation-jdbc-okta-tutorial.md

-# Tutorial: Configuring Federated Access for Okta Users to Athena Using Lake Formation and JDBC<a name="security-athena-lake-formation-jdbc-okta-tutorial"></a>
+# Tutorial: Configuring federated access for Okta users to Athena using Lake Formation and JDBC<a name="security-athena-lake-formation-jdbc-okta-tutorial"></a>

 This tutorial shows you how to configure Okta, AWS Lake Formation, AWS Identity and Access Management permissions, and the Athena JDBC driver to enable SAML\-based federated use of Athena\.
 Lake Formation provides fine\-grained access control over the data that is available in Athena to the SAML\-based user\.
 To set up this configuration, the tutorial uses the Okta developer console, the AWS IAM and Lake Formation consoles, and the SQL Workbench/J tool\.
 <a name="security-athena-lake-formation-jdbc-okta-tutorial-prerequisites"></a>